Psychiatric Medications (Plan G)

 1. Fill out sections A, B and D of the Plan G application form.

-A practitioner may apply for exceptional coverage and bridge coverage for the same patient at the same time with a single form, sent directly to HIBC.
+A practitioner may apply for exceptional coverage and bridge coverage for the same patient at the same time, with one form, sent directly to HIBC.

 Some Plan G drugs are limited coverage benefits and require Special Authority approval.
 Enter “Plan G” into the table search box on the Special Authority drug list to view them.